Who will descend to the hot core so that the little sunrays can come off a lady’s ears and fingers? ~ Margarita

 Today is the day for some educational stuff.
 I think many would be curious to know how gold is found, or more technically how gold is mined and extracted from the Earth’s flesh.

-Originally though, all gold comes from beneath the surface – it sits snugly within rock layers that are thousands of meters deep.
+Originally though, all gold comes from beneath the surface.
+It sits snugly within rock layers that are thousands of meters deep.
 Sometimes, it may travel upwards, closer to the surface, on its way filling various cracks and holes within the rock.
-When this gold laden rock gets broken down by water, a river say, this results in surface gold.
+When this gold-laid rock gets broken down by water, a river say, this results in surface gold.

 On the surface, the most common type of gold is alluvial gold.
 It is found in all kinds of moving water – rivers, streams, creeks.

 Let’s pretend a creek that you have just stumbled upon is known to have gold.